lmc-eu/spirit-design-system/src/Resources/components/Modal/README.md

 | `rel`                         | `string`                      | `null`    | ✕        | `elementType="form"` only: Relationship between the current document and the linked resource                                             |
 | `target`                      | `string`                      | `null`    | ✕        | `elementType="form"` only: Browsing context for form submission                                                                          |

-On top of the API options, you can add `data-*` or `aria-*` attributes to further extend the component's descriptiveness and accessibility.
-Also, UNSAFE styling props are available, see the [Escape hatches][escape-hatches] section in README to learn how and when to use them.
+On top of the API options, the components accept [additional attributes][readme-additional-attributes].
-These attributes will be passed to the topmost HTML element of the component.
-Also, all `form` attributes are allowed when the `elementType` is set to `form`.
+If you need more control over the styling of a component, you can use [style props][readme-style-props] and [escape hatches][readme-escape-hatches].

 ## ModalHeader